Blanquerna Ramon Llull University

 International relations

-Our program, offered by the School of Communication and International Relations, uniquely combines communication and international relations disciplines.
-This approach equips students with versatile skills and knowledge, preparing them to excel as professionals with a multidisciplinary skill set, including a strong foundation in public relations.
+Our program, within the framework of the School of Communication and International Relations, uniquely combines the disciplines of communication and international relations.
+This approach trains students in cross-disciplinary skills and knowledge, preparing them for excellence as multidisciplinary professionals.

 Business and marketing

-The program integrates business and marketing seamlessly into its curriculum.
-Students explore subjects like statistics, digital storytelling, and marketing fundamentals and gain through mandatory internships within our extensive Blanquerna network invaluable real-world experience.
-Moreover, our program regularly hosts guest professors and speakers from the business and marketing sectors to enrich students' learning.
+The program seamlessly blends business and marketing within its curriculum.
+Students engage in courses like statistics, finance, people management, digital storytelling, and a range of marketing topics, while also acquiring essential workplace experience through mandatory internships within our broad network of companies.
+Furthermore, the program frequently partners with guest lecturers and industry speakers from the business and marketing sectors, enhancing the students’ educational journey.

-Discover your future career opportunities and advantages of studying Global Communication Management at Blanquerna-URL:
+Explore the future career oportunities and benefits of pursuing Global Communication Management at Blanquerna:

-• Corporate Communications: Thrive in the communication departments of both national and international companies, business consultancies, and communication agencies
+• Corporate communication: Working in the communication units of national and international firms, as well as in business consultancies and communication agencies.

-• Diverse learning environment with students from around the world
+• Varied learning atmosphere with students from across the globe.

-• Multidisciplinary education covering communication, international relations, and business management
+• Comprehensive training in communication, international relations, and business management.

 GCM